Capturing your audience’s attention for even five minutes is a huge accomplishment for brands in today’s competitive content marketing landscape.

 Either way, you need to choose a character that makes it easy for audiences to understand your story and you need to make him or her attractive (not as in “good looking”; as in “appealing”).
 This character should be interesting and well-defined enough to leave an impression in the minds of the reader.

 2) Put the Best Elements in the Beginning of Your Story

 Just as with an article with a great hook, you should put the best elements of your story at the beginning rather than saving “the best” for the end.
 You want to immediately lure the reader or watcher into your story and compel them to share your blog or video with others.

-For example, instead of using a title like How I Became An Entrepreneur that doesn’t connect with the audience, use a title like How I Started Earning $100,000 Per Year.
+For example, instead of using a title like How I Became An Entrepreneur that doesn’t connect with the audience, use a title like How I Started Earning $100,000 Per Year from My Mom’s Basement.
 The second title is much better because here you have put the best element of your story – the juicy detail: money – at the beginning.

 Related Content: How to Write Hero Headlines to Skyrocket Click-Through Rates